History of Supported Needle Method

 It is more challenging to learn a new way to knit as an adult, and to say I was all thumbs in this class would be an understatement.
 I made no progress at all in terms of facility, but was definitely impressed with the techique.
 I bought a belt and some needles, took them home with me, and practiced until it became second nature.

 Privately, however, the belt had become my personal favorite.
 While I still use several other methods for special purposes, knitting with a belt has been my preferred method for the past 30 years.
 It is the one I used to knit all the swatches while doing research for both editions of the book (I wore my belt from Edinburgh every day, just like they do in Shetland).
-The reason it became my favorite was because I thought it had the fewest limitations and the most advantages of any of the methods, not least because it allowed me to knit for long hours without fatigue.
+The reason it became my favorite was because I thought it had the fewest limitations and the most advantages of any of the methods, not least because it allowed me to knit for long hours without fatigue or strain.

 I would like to see more knitters become familiar with this wonderful technique, and encourage you to give it a try.
-Knitters who work with a belt for the first time quickly notice that it allows them to sit in a comfortable position and the minimal movements required reduce stress and fatigue.
+Knitters who work with a belt for the first time quickly notice that it allows them to sit in a comfortable position, and the minimal movements required reduce stress and fatigue.
 Also, as you become familiar with working this way, you will find that your knitting tension is more consistent and the fabrics you make will be exceptionally even and beautiful.

 Jamieson’s of Shetland